-Whittlefield’s admission number is 30 which is jointly agreed between the LEA and the Governing Body and this determines the maximum number of pupils that the school will admit in September each year.
+Whittlefield’s admission number is 30 which is jointly agreed between the LA and the Governing Board and this determines the maximum number of pupils that the school will admit in September each year.
 Parents are asked to express three preferences for a primary school of their choice.
 The parent also orders their preferences.
 If Whittlefield’s school is oversubscribed the following criteria will be applied in priority order:-

 - Children in public care at the time when preferences are expressed and who are still at the time of the offer of a school place, and those who have been previously looked after

 - Children for whom the Local Authority accepts that there are exceptional medical social or welfare reasons which are directly relevant to the school concerned (see note i); then

 - Children with older brothers and sisters attending the school when the younger child starts (see note ii) then

 - The Remaining places are allocated according to where a child lives.
 Those living nearest to the preferred school by a straight line (radial) measure will have priority, (see note iii)